JBEI/edd/docs/Deployment.md

 This will create a file named `hmac.key`.
 Copy the contents of this file and add it to the line setting `ICE_HMAC_KEY` in your `secrets.env`.
 Then, copy this file to your ICE server, and place it in a file named `edd` in the `rest-auth` directory of the ICE home directory.
+This will usually be `/usr/local/tomcat`, but it may be configured differently.
+Look for "Data Directory" in the ICE Administration Settings.

 ## Creating an EDD administrator account